rogerjdeangelis/utl-r-simple-random-forest-classification-example-using-iris-dataset/README.md

     sink(file="d:/txt/gettree.txt");
     getTree(rf_classifier, 1, labelVar=TRUE);
     sink();
-    /* create a text file with sas code tha can be used to run the model in sas */
+    /* create a text file with sas datastep code tha can be used to run the model in sas */
     sink(file="d:/txt/codesas.txt");
     tidypredict_fit(rf_classifier)[1];
     sink();
-    /* create a text file with sas code tha can be used to run the model in sas */
+    /* create a text file with sas sql code tha can be used to run the model in sas */
     sink(file="d:/txt/sqlcode.txt");
     tidypredict_sql(rf_classifier,dbplyr::simulate_mssql());
     sink();